crawl/qw/README.md

   Do Hell and the 4 Hell branches in random order.

+* `Quit`

+  Quit the game immediately.
+This is useful as a final goal when testing qw.

 #### Some notes about exploration

 qw considers a level explored if it's been autoexplored to completion at least